 If you’re starting a new job and have a 401(k) at your old job, you can leave it there.
 But you should know your options.

 Are the plan fees at your new job higher or lower?
 Does it offer a bigger selection of investment choices, or is it mostly expensive, actively managed mutual funds?

 Whether or not people roll over their 401(k) often comes down to a plan’s investment options and the associated costs.
 Fees — fund fees, plan administrator fees and advisor fees — can take a big bite out of your 401(k) savings, so it’s important to understand how much you will pay annually.

-If your 401(k) is costing you too much, you can consolidate your investment savings and then either self-direct your own investment choices or work with an advisor, such as Rebalance.
+If your 401(k) is costing you too much, you can consolidate your investment savings and then either self-direct your own investment choices or work with an advisor.
 I’m proud to say that my firm offers low fees, globally diversified portfolios and seasoned, experienced financial advisors who understand these very issues.

 Either way, you’ll avoid the pitfall of multiple fees and, in the end, save more money for your investments.
 And that’s important for women at every age.